amangupt01/Village_Development_Model/README.md

   * Now we will run the [Jupyter Notebook](PreProcessing_Data/Final_generate_village_centroids.ipynb), which takes the shape files of all villages and calculates the center.
   * Using the village centroid data obtained in the previous step, we will compute the nearest neighboring villages for each village: Follow the [script](PreProcessing_Data/find_out_nearest_neighbours_logic.ipynb)
   * Generate the nightlight and population features as explained above.
+  Post this follow the pipeline of individual model that you want to train and test.

+## Arch-1